iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Dr. Was very friendly he was understanding and helpful.<br> :date: __2020-12-17 21:12:07__

 > Audio was pretty clear except when we both started talking.
 Video was slightly grainy the entire conversation.
 Help from Dr. Susan Diamond was 5/5<br> :date: __2020-12-17 13:30:12__

-> Overall, this is an amazing app and an incredible blessing during a pandemic.
-Dealing with continued therapy appointments has proved to be a tad difficult.
-Obviously one would like to keep the same provider but you are unable to schedule another appointment until the next day and unless the provider is currently seeing patients, they don't show up in the list to select.
-Other than this small issue, this app is worth dealing with!<br> :date: __2020-12-12 02:31:36__

-> This has been super helpful for the pandemic.
-Do have some issues for the 2 times I used it connecting to the video call.
-Seems to look like it freezes and the doc is either not joining or something is wrong and no indication of what it is.<br> :date: __2020-12-10 16:26:53__